pmuellr/jsadl/test/PGEvents.md

     });

 #-------------------------------------------------------------------------------
-@jsadl EventEmitter.on
+@jsadl on

-Shorter version of @jasdl:EventEmitter.addListener
+Shorter named version of @jasdl:EventEmitter.addListener

 #-------------------------------------------------------------------------------
-@jsadl EventEmitter.once
+@jsadl once

 Adds a **one time** listener for the event.
 The listener is invoked only the first time the event is fired, after